Something struck me after spending a few days in Phoenix at Gartner’s Supply Chain Executive Conference.

 So why hasn’t it become easier and cheaper to have an optimized network?
 Why are companies investing more and more in this focused discipline?

-Instead of investing more into the same approach that has been around for 25 years, how about doing things differently?
+Instead of investing more in the same approach that has been around for 25 years, how about doing things differently?
 Here’s what you should expect:

 We believe network optimization will be better served as part of a bundle of applications on a common prescriptive analytics platform.
 The value is in the platform that leverages data and skills across multiple supply chain functions.